-Why I love it: This crisp makes a delicious dessert that’s bursting with great flavors.
-Both the fruit mix and the topping are quick and easy to put together and can be prepared in advance.
-Because it’s a one-dish dessert cleanup is easy too!
+Why I love it: This crisp is easy to make and bursting with great flavors.
+Both the fruit mix and the topping can be prepared in advance and because it’s a one-dish dessert cleanup is easy too!

 I’m not a big fan of raw fruit but I am a huge fan of fruit crisps.
 What an incredible transformation they are.
-You start with hard, boring apples and tart, twist-your-face-into-a-grimace raspberries and end with a juicy, crispy, warm, sweet and flavorful dish of deliciousness.
-I think I could finish my dinner with a fruit crisp every night and not get tired of it.
-(As a matter of fact, I made the crisp I have here three times this week already).
+You start with hard, boring apples and tart, twist-your-face-into-a-grimace raspberries and end with a juicy, crispy, warm, sweet and tasty dish of deliciousness.

 - 12 ounces fresh raspberries